eunices/eunices.github.io/_pages/cv.md

 I am completing my thesis by 2021 and am looking for employment opportunities, including (but not limited to)

 1. **Internship/ contract position** in the tech industry to gain experience.
 Preferably web development (backend) or data engineering.
 It would be great if there is a mentor available to guide or if full time employment is possible upon completion of internship.
-2. **BI analyst/ data analyst**.
+2. **Data analyst**.
 Preferably in government, healthcare or non-profit setting.
 3. **Research assistant** in environmental biology/epidemiology.
 Preferably in genomics, GIS or modelling.
-I hope to pick up molecular skills, remote sensing skills, or more mathematical/theoretical modelling.
+I hope to pick up molecular skills, remote sensing skills, or statistical modelling/ AI/ mathematical modelling.

 If I am a good fit/ if you wish to view my full resume, you may contact me at [eunice.sjy(at)gmail.com](mailto:eunice.sjy@gmail.com).